-Bank of America’s Rena DeSisto and the Smithsonian Institution’s Dr Richard Kurin share their perspectives on the Cultural Rescue Initiative and its objectives to preserve art’s identity, heritage and history.
+Rena DeSisto at the Bank of America and the Smithsonian Institution’s Dr Richard Kurin share their perspectives on the Cultural Rescue Initiative and its objectives to preserve art’s identity, heritage and history.

 Earlier this year, Bank of America gifted $1 million to the Smithsonian Cultural Rescue Initiative (SCRI)—the programme’s largest corporate donation to date.
 The SCRI’s mission is simple: to recover and protect cultural heritage under threat.
 Coordinating this mammoth operation, however, is far from straightforward and its achievements are nothing short of miraculous.
 Arts & Collections spoke with the leader of the SCRI, Dr Richard Kurin, and Bank of America’s global arts and culture executive, Rena DeSisto, to gain a comprehensive understanding of how the scheme is orchestrated.

 The Smithsonian Institution and Bank of America have a longstanding relationship, one that is based on a shared dedication to expand knowledge, triumph the value of world cultures and magnify the transformative power of the arts.
 Values shared by the two organisations have led to a collaborative effort to protect vulnerable cultural treasures around the globe.

 Since the SCRI’s inception in 2010, it has reached out to both U.S. and international communities, helping at-risk groups preserve their historical heirlooms.
 Thousands of committed specialists—trained by the Smithsonian—have made it their life’s work to safeguard cherished artefacts being threatened by natural calamities such as earthquakes, wildfires, tsunamis, hurricanes and landslides.
 Their teams also target provinces of the world suffering from armed conflict to ensure that national treasures aren’t erased in the crossfire.